-- Provide licensure and other documentation as required during the preceptor approval process. - Exchange direct contact information with the student. - Complete the Clinical Rotation Plan with the student. - Orient the student to the office and clinic facilities (e.g. staff members, policies, attire, protocols, patient flow, records/documentation, requisitions, accessing other departments, communications, preceptor practice preferences and expectations). - Demonstrate professional role-modeling. - Provide the student with access to patient clinical records, documentation, and electronic health records systems if available. - Explain to the student your organization, prioritization, patient evaluation, exam, diagnostic decisions, management, patient education, and follow-up for patients. - Discuss expectations and parameters for practice with the student.
+- Provide licensure and other documentation as required during the preceptor approval process. - Read the Preceptor Orientation PowerPoint, Overview of Preceptorship: A Meaningful Teaching-Learning Experience. - Exchange direct contact information with the student. - Complete the Clinical Rotation Plan with the student. - Review the Student Clinical Profile, student learning outcomes (course syllabus), clinical rotation plan and current program plan. - Orient the student to the office and clinic facilities (e.g. staff members, policies, attire, protocols, patient flow, records/documentation, requisitions, accessing other departments, communications, preceptor practice preferences and expectations). - Demonstrate professional role-modeling. - Provide the student with access to patient clinical records, documentation, and electronic health records systems if available. - Explain to the student your organization, prioritization, patient evaluation, exam, diagnostic decisions, management, patient education, and follow-up for patients.

+- Discuss expectations and parameters for practice with the student.
 Be direct about what you want relative to patient flow, sharing in the management of visits, and documentation.
 Students are limited to observation to the first 1-2 days after which the student should begin seeing a few patients in a dependent clinical role.
-Over the next several clinical days/weeks, the student should become increasingly independent, but always with preceptor oversight of student practice. - Assist the student with the selection/inclusion of appropriate and increasingly challenging learning experiences. - Be available to consult with the student or to assume responsibility for care as needed. - Encourage and expect the student to become increasingly more responsible, pro-active, and self-reliant during the semester. - Review clinical experiences daily and approve or reject. - Document any learning deficiencies or clinical performance issues as they occur. - Provide constructive feedback to the student via formative assessment. - Address conflicts or concerns with the student as early as possible, clarifying your expectations and identifying solutions or necessary adjustments. - Notify any student who is in jeopardy of failure no later than mid-point of the clinical practicum. - Notify clinical faculty and course coordinator if student performance is substandard, failing, or if there are any other clinical or professional problems or concerns. - Complete the mid-term preceptor evaluation. - Complete the final preceptor evaluation.
+Over the next several clinical days/weeks, the student should become increasingly independent, but always with preceptor oversight of student practice. - Assist the student with the selection/inclusion of appropriate and increasingly challenging learning experiences. - Be available to consult with the student or to assume responsibility for care as needed. - Encourage and expect the student to become increasingly more responsible, pro-active, and self-reliant during the semester. - Review clinical experiences daily and approve or reject. - Document any learning deficiencies or clinical performance issues as they occur. - Provide constructive feedback to the student via formative assessment. - Review the evaluation criteria on the Midterm/Final Preceptor Evaluation of NP Student (Example preceptor evaluation form for viewing purposes only). - Address conflicts or concerns with the student as early as possible, clarifying your expectations and identifying solutions or necessary adjustments. - Notify any student who is in jeopardy of failure no later than mid-point of the clinical practicum. - Notify clinical faculty and course coordinator if student performance is substandard, failing, or if there are any other clinical or professional problems or concerns. - Complete the mid-term preceptor evaluation. - Complete the final preceptor evaluation.

-See flowchart describing student responsibilities for clinical placement.
+See flowchart describing preceptor responsibilities for clinical placement.